LukaGajic2/handball-school/README.md

 # Stonehill Handball School

-Stonehill Handball School is handball club dedicated to children who would like to try play handball from the youngest recomended age.
+Stonehill Handball School is handball club dedicated to children in age between 7-13 who would like to try play handball from the youngest recommended age.
 It offers training in three age classes where training and exercises are fitted to their age.

-Visitors will be able to get basic information about sport, where and what time trainigs are excersied and posibilty to sign-up to join the club and get more precis information about club and handball.
+Visitors will be able to get basic information about sport, where and what time trainings are excersized and possibilty to sign-up to join the club and get more precis information about club and handball.

+Colors I choose should represent Club colors(blue-white) and font is to relate to the sport character of site.

 ![Alt text](/assets/images/amiresponsive.png?raw=true "Am I Responsive")